The summer of 2020 will always be remembered as one of the most dramatic transfer windows in football history.

 Sensing a chance to seek revenge, he attempted a quick corner in front of the Kop, but only succeeded in deceiving his team-mates.

-Trent Alexander-Arnold cleared the ball and launched a counterattack, allowing Sadio Mane and Timo Werner to run at City’s centre-back partnership of Eric Garcia and Ilkay Gundogan and score the game’s only goal.
+Trent Alexander-Arnold cleared the ball and launched a counterattack, allowing Thiago Alcantara and Rhian Brewster to run at City’s centre-back partnership of Eric Garcia and Ilkay Gundogan to score the game’s only goal.

-Fans of other clubs were quick to label Messi a ‘flat-track bully’ after he failed to score against a team who had only lost one league game in two and a half years.
+Fans of other clubs were quick to label Messi a ‘flat-track bully’ after he failed to score against a team who had hardly lost a game that mattered in two and a half years.

 Cristiano Ronaldo’s biggest fans reminded everyone that the Portuguese superstar scored in every Premier League game he ever played in, famously so.

 But the taunts didn’t last long as Messi continued to score and assist freely, proving once and for all that a man with a century of Champions League goals is capable of thriving in a league in which Danny Ings is a Golden Boot contender.

 However, since Aymeric Laporte was one of the nine players sold in January to balance the books with the Financial Fair Play regulators looming in search of revenge, City failed to win the league despite averaging nearly four goals a game.